 You may not have thought about your strategic, operational, or cost reduction plan as change management before.
 How do you know what kind of change your plan is dealing with?

 Michael buckets the different types of change management plans as solving one of four challenges:

 Think of this as trying to do what you’re doing now, but better.
 Continuous improvement is the competitive eater always trying to pack in more hot dogs per minute (hdpm).
 You’re engaging in continuous improvement when you’re doing everything you can to make your packing and shipping process quicker, more accurate, and less expensive.

 This type of strategy involves scenario planning and is mostly found in commercial organizations.
-It’s judo strategy.
-Companies that plan this way focus on the market, their audience, what they do best, where their weaknesses are, strengths and downfalls of their competitors, and how they can find uncontested ground for which they are uniquely positioned to deliver a specifically superior product.
+It’s the judo strategy.
+Companies that plan this way focus on the market, their audience, what they do best, where their weaknesses are, the strengths and downfalls of their competitors, and how they can find uncontested ground for which they are uniquely positioned to deliver a specifically superior product.

 Competitive counteraction is knowing your 2-year-old is going to spill their sippy cup at dinner, so you place your indoor houseplant underneath their chair for watering.
-A great case study of judo strategy is Southwest Airlines combatting their competitors’ complicated baggage pricing models by implementing a “bags fly free” initiative to gain the trust of their target market.
+A great case study of the judo strategy is Southwest Airlines combatting their competitors’ complicated baggage pricing models by implementing a “bags fly free” initiative to gain the trust of their target market.

 Has your organization ever wrapped itself up into a cocoon and emerged as the butterfly of your industry?
 Netflix became something else entirely when it took the risk to go from a library of DVDs that were fulfilled and shipped by mail, to an online media streaming platform and content creator.